-It can be tricky to figure out how much to spend on rent, especially if you are a first-time renter, have never lived alone, or on the flip side, are moving in with a partner or roommate for the first time.
-Figuring out after-the-fact that you can’t afford your monthly rent is going to cause a lot of stress for you, your partner or roommate, and your landlord.
-Here is our budget 101 course to help you determine your rent budget.
+It can be tricky to figure out how much to spend on rent, especially if you are a first-time renter, have never lived alone or are moving in with a new partner or roommate for the first time.
+Figuring out after-the-fact that you can’t afford your monthly rent will cause a lot of stress for you, your partner or roommate, and your landlord.
+Budgeting for your living arrangements is very important and you should never just wing it.
+Here is our beginner’s guide, budget 101 course, to help you determine your rent budget.

 Budget 101: Organize Your Finances

 Websites like Mint.com are fabulous for renters, because they allow you to sync your bank accounts, credit lines and investments to one easy-to-understand budgeting tool.
 Mint.com is considered very safe, and it is quickly growing in popularity.
 After you’ve added your accounts to the site, you can set a monthly budget for everything from groceries to renters’ insurance to a vacation fund.
 Play around with your numbers for a while if you aren’t used to budgeting.
 Figure out your monthly income and weigh that against your monthly expenses.
 After you’ve configured a budget that you can live with, you’ll know exactly how much you can afford to spend on rent.

 Calculating a budget is useless if you don’t stick to it.
 Don’t look at apartments that you know are out of your price range; you’re bound to fall in love with them.
 You should also consider how various neighborhoods will affect your ability to pay rent.
 Maybe you can afford a sweet pad in a far-away suburb, but how will your budget be affected by shelling out for gas?

 If you take all of your expenses into account prior to apartment hunting, you should find that budgeting for rent isn’t really that complicated: How much should you pay for rent?
 The simple answer is no more than what you can afford.